top of page

 The Science Behind Spaced Repetition

 Spaced repetition is like a workout for your brain.
-It involves revisiting information at intervals, just before you're about to forget it.
-This technique is based on the "forgetting curve," which shows how quickly we lose information if we don't actively review it.
+It involves revisiting information at intervals, just before you’re about to forget it.
+This technique is based on the “forgetting curve,” which shows how quickly we lose information if we don’t actively review it.
+The learning process involves three stages: encoding, consolidation, and retrieval, with sleep playing a crucial role in consolidating memories between study sessions.
 By using spaced repetition, you reset this curve, reinforcing your memory each time.
-It's not about cramming; it's about strategically timing your reviews to boost long-term retention.
+It’s not about cramming; it’s about strategically timing your reviews to boost long-term retention.

 Popular Tools for Spaced Repetition